wazuh/wazuh-documentation/source/user-manual/binaries/daemons/ossec-agentlessd.rst

 ``-u``
 ------

-Run as user.
+Run as a user.

 ``-V``
 ------

-Display OSSEC Version and license information.
+Display the version and license information.